ElTopo/pi-gen-lxlnewpi/README-lxlnewpi.md

 ```
 	dphys-swapfile fake-hwclock udisks2
 ```
-* put these directories in memory as tmpfs partition:
+* put these directories in memory as tmpfs partitions:
 ```
 	/tmp
 	/var/empty